AVpres/homebrew-formulae/README.md

 ## Caveat

 **This work is still in progress.
-Our clients are currently testing an alpha.
-The source code will become freely available, as soon as a public beta will be released.**
+Our clients are currently testing alpha releases.
+The source code will become freely available, as soon as a public beta will be released.
+Yet not here, if Microsoft takes over GitHub.**

 ## Table of Contents